 Pain Management & Opioids: Balancing Risks and Benefits

-Join the New England ATTC and the New Hampshire Alcohol & Drug Abuse Counselors Association to discuss the pain management & opioid public health crisis.
+The New England ATTC, in partnership with the New Hampshire Alcohol & Drug Abuse Counselors Association, hosted a training that discussed the pain management & opioid public health crisis.
 This comprehensive training was developed by renowned experts from Collaborative for REMS Education (CO*RE) and incorporates all six units outlined in US FDA Blueprint for safe opioid prescribing.
 This course also provides some context around safe opioid prescribing by discussing biopsychosocial aspects of pain, the newest clinical guidelines on the treatment of chronic pain, and state policies about prescribing opioids.

 - Describe the pathophysiology of pain as it relates to the concepts of pain management.